BryanSchuetz/dai/_solutions/dai-capital-project-finance.md

 ---
 # Project Finance

-In May 2023,  DAI Capital launched a Sydney-based subsidiary, DAI Capital Pty Ltd, focused on project finance led by Stephen Moss, Executive Chair and Scott Roantree, CEO.
+In May 2023,  DAI Capital launched a Australian-based subsidiary, DAI Capital Pty Ltd, focused on project finance led by Stephen Moss, Executive Chair and Scott Roantree, CEO.
 The team brings decades of experience in investment mobilization and international development and a track record of developing and financing infrastructure in the healthcare, water, and renewable energy sectors to DAI Capital.

 The project finance arm of DAI Capital aims to improve people’s lives and positively affect the environment through investment in healthcare, renewable energy, and water infrastructure.
 We identify, develop, and invest in projects that generate outstanding financial returns while achieving social and environmental impact, notably including: